How often should you rotate your mattress? This mistake could be costing you a good night's sleep

 (Image credit: Future PLC)

-'We recommend rotating or turning your mattress once a week for the first three months and monthly thereafter to help minimise any settlement and ensure you get the best performance from your mattress,' explains Fabio.
+'We recommend rotating or turning your mattress once a week for the first three months and monthly thereafter to help minimise any settlement and ensure you get the best performance from your mattress,' advises Fabio.

-'Depending on the type of mattress you have, some will require just rotating and some will require both turning over and rotating.'
+'Depending on the type of mattress you have, some will require just rotating and some will require both turning over and rotating'.

 'Typically, it’s the two-sided pocket sprung mattresses that will need more care as they have layers of fillers on top of the springs which can settle into the corners of the mattresses.
 Turning them increases comfort and mattress life.'